grafana/grafana/docs/sources/http_api/data_source.md

 ## Query a data source

-Queries a data source having backend implementation.
+Queries a data source having a backend implementation.

 `POST /api/ds/query`

-> **Note:** Most of Grafana's builtin data sources have backend implementation.
+> **Note:** Most of Grafana's builtin data sources have a backend implementation.

 **Example request for the Test data source**: